jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 h_1
 $$
-and the next caption word 'A'.
+and the next true caption word 'A'.
 Note that, for training, we do not use our best prediction as the input
 $$
 X_t
 $$
 .
-We always use the true captions provided by the training set.  i.e., even the word 'A' has a very low score in our previous step prediction, we still use the work 'A' as the next input word since the whole purpose is to optimize the RNN with the true caption.

 Here is the detail complete flow in training 1 sample data.
 <div class="imgcap">
 <img src="/assets/rnn/cap3.png" style="border:none;;">
 </div>

-Here is the code for the forward feed, backpropagation and the loss.
+Here is the code listing for the forward feed, backpropagation and the loss.
 ```python
   def loss(self, features, captions):
     # For training, say the caption is "<start> A yellow bus idles near a park"